 The Individual Course Withdrawal Policy provides students who are unable to complete a course with the option of withdrawing from that course.
 This option should be taken only after other options have been discussed with the instructor and/or the student’s

-During the fall and spring semesters, Individual Course Withdrawals may be processed by signing into MyIUP (see instructions below) between the day after the conclusion
+Individual Course Withdrawals may be processed by signing into MyIUP (see instructions below) between the day after the conclusion

 assess alternatives.
 Students should be aware of the potential impact of course withdrawal on activities that require full-time status, such as financial aid eligibility (percent of completion and eligibility to move to the next class level), athletic